hyperledger/aries-rfcs/features/0434-outofband/README.md

   - `https://example.com/sky/event/8DcnUW2h8m4jcfPdQ2uMN7/work-laptop-bag/s/u`
 - On receipt of this form of message, the agent **MUST** perform an HTTP GET to retrieve the associated out-of-band message.
 The agent **SHOULD** include an `Accept` header requesting the `application/json` MIME type.
 - The sender **MAY** include a `Content-Type` header specifying `application/json; charset=utf-8`, and in the case where the agent included an `Accept` header for the `application/json` MIME type, the sender **MUST** include the header.
 If so, the sender **MUST** return the invitation in JSON format in the response body with a `status_code` of `200`.
-  - A sender may decide to wait to generate the full invitation until the redirection event of the shortened URL to the full length form dynamic, so that a single QR code can be used for distinct out-of-band messages.
 - The sender **MAY** respond with a `status_code` of `301` or `302` and include a `Location` header specifying the long out-of-band message URL.
   - This redirect option operates like many commercial URL shorteners.
 - The sender **MUST** invalidate the URL after message retrieval or after an expiration time to prevent unintended parties from retrieving a copy of the message.